Akatsuki667/holbertonschool-Super_simple_shell/README.md

 ### read_line.c
 Write a program that prints "$ ", wait for the user to enter a command, prints it on the next line.

+### command_line_to_av.c
+Write a function that splits a string and returns an array of each word of the string.